Skip to content

 Throw empty bottles into vending machines and ride the metro cheaper

 Istanbul.
-In the Turkish metropolis, people can now throw plastic bottles into vending machines and thus travel more cheaply on the metro.
+In the Turkish metropolis, you can now throw plastic bottles into the vending machines provided and thus travel more cheaply on the metro.
 In Turkey, a new currency has been created to pay for tickets.
 This helps people who would otherwise not be able to afford a ticket.
-In addition, this "payment option" promotes environmental protection.
+This "payment option" also promotes environmental protection.

 How does this system work in Istanbul?

-So-called "take-back machines" have been set up throughout Istanbul, into which plastic bottles can be thrown.
-Throwing in old plastic bottles gives citizens a monetary value in return.
-A 0.33 liter plastic bottle yields 2 Turkish cents, a 0.5 liter bottle yields 3 cents and a 1.5 liter plastic bottle pays out 6 cents.
+So-called "reverse vending machines" have been set up throughout Istanbul, into which plastic bottles can be deposited.
+Throwing in old plastic bottles gives the citizen a monetary value in return.
+A 0.33 liter plastic bottle yields 2 Turkish cents, a 0.5 liter bottle yields 3 cents and a 1.5 liter plastic bottle yields 6 cents.
 These cents can then be added to the price of the ticket.
-A ticket in Istanbul costs 2.60 Turkish Lira (260 Turkish cents).
-Accordingly, you would need about 28 1.5 liter plastic bottles to afford a ticket from that.
+A ticket in Istanbul costs 2.60 Turkish lira (260 Turkish cents).
+Accordingly, you would need about 28 1.5 liter plastic bottles to buy a ticket.

-Istanbul Mayor Mevlut Uysal said that the vending machines track how many bottles which citizen has collected and recycled.
-Citizens can then not only use them to buy tickets, but are also rewarded with event tickets, such as a visit to the theater.
+The mayor of Istanbul, Mevlut Uysal, said that the machines track how many bottles each citizen has collected and recycled.
+Citizens can then not only buy tickets, but are also rewarded with event tickets, such as a visit to the theater.

-Turkey is, after Germany and France, the largest European producer of commercial and household waste.
+After Germany and France, Turkey is the largest European producer of commercial and household waste.
 The Turkish government hopes that the introduction of reverse vending machines will make a positive contribution to environmental protection.

 Coffee box Suggestions for improvement Newsletter